-Themes in Antony & Cleopatra: The main theme of this play is the enduring nature of love.
-In spite of all the difficulties the pair is united eternally in death.
+Themes in Antony and Cleopatra: The main theme of this play is the enduring nature of love.
+In spite of all the difficulties, the pair are united eternally in death.

 Another major theme is personal development.
 Antony journies from being the hard, businesslike Roman politician to the rounder, more aware, more spiritual human being, redeemed by the power of love.